William-Papantoniou/knapsack_problem/README.md

 The knapsack can simply be imagined as a bag which has a maximum carrying capacity, the generate_knapsack.py file generates this bag along with *n* number of items as specified by the user when running the body_code.py file, the number of items generated is a random number within a range unless both the lower bound and upper bound are the same.

 # Description of each file
 body_code.py: is the main body of code, it calls all other files (Except the csv file which has yet to have its functionality added).
-If you want to run this code just run the code in this file after getting the code
+If you want to run this code just run the code in this file after getting the code.
+Output values for this function are, best performing member of each population, best performing member overall, and Average fitness of each population.

 crossover_mutation.py: is the code that defines the crossover_mutation function, which takes the parent population, and randomly takes members inorder to splice their genome.
 At which point each value within evey members genome will have a 5% chance to be selected to flip bits, from a 0 to a 1 or visea versa.